 Palaeolandscape implication: A horizon of reed stalk was found in the Oer-IJ salt-marsh deposits and is dated at around 685 BC.
 This date falls in the relatively quiet period of the Oer-IJ between 1000 and 650 BC.
 A comparable reed stalk level was dated in the Broekpolder – in the transition zone of the marsh to the main tidal channel of the Oer-IJ – and also formed in the relatively quiet Oer-IJ period (BP-7, ± 790 BC).

-<h1>Location Site O/R (AR)
+<h1>Location: Site O/R (AR)

-Table A5.5: 14C dates of IPP excavation Assendelverpolders site O/R (AR), in the surrounding of the Early Medieval church (AO).
-Reference: Witte & Van Geel, 1985.
+Table A5.5.
+14C dates of IPP excavation Assendelverpolders site O/R (AR), in the surrounding of the Early Medieval church (AO) (Witte & Van Geel, 1985)